kmac303/farewell-not/README.md

 ## Content

-Default images used for the source files of this application are from:
+Default background image for this application sourced from:
-- The Exchange District Biz
-- TripAdvisor
-- NJ.com
-- Unsplash
+- imgix